SysManSquad/sysmansquadblogdev/content/posts/2021-07-12-use-azure-policy-to-configure-boot-diagnostics-settings.md

               </p>

               <p>
-                If you aren't familiar with <a href="https://github.com/features/actions" target="_blank" rel="noreferrer noopener">GitHub Actions</a>, the export process will create a <strong>.github/workflows/manage_azure_policy_xxxxxx.yml</strong> that will outline the Workflow and use secrets to securely connect back to Azure.
+                If you aren't familiar with [GitHub Actions](https://github.com/features/actions), the export process will create a <strong>.github/workflows/manage_azure_policy_xxxxxx.yml</strong> that will outline the Workflow and use secrets to securely connect back to Azure.
               </p>

               <p>